josdem/hugo/content/techtalk/spring/spring_webflux_internationalization.md

 ## REST internationalization

-If you need to use internationalization using REST api instead of Thymeleaf you need to do this changes to this project.
+If you need to use internationalization in a REST api instead of Thymeleaf, please consider this following changes.

 ```java
 package com.jos.dem.spring.webflux.internationalization.handler;